Khaza

 Khaza is the third studio album by American rapper Kevin Gates.
 It was released on June 17, 2022, via Atlantic Records and Bread Winners' Alumni.
 The album includes only one feature, Juicy J, however, it includes additional vocals from Gucci Mane.
 The album debuted and peaked at number eight on the US Billboard 200, moving 40,000 units in its first week.

 Background

 On January 28, 2022, via Instagram, Gates reported the culmination of Khaza while also previewing and teasing an unreleased R&B album.
-Weeks later, on February 23, 2022, Gates indicated that he'd tease the release date to the best comment on his Instagram post; nevertheless, it was never officially revealed.
+Weeks later, on February 23, 2022, Gates indicated that he would tease the release date to the best comment on his Instagram post; nevertheless, it was never officially revealed.

 On May 16, 2022, Gates announced the Big Lyfe Tour, which will commence on August 18, 2022, in Dallas, Texas, and will conclude on October 14, 2022, in Pensacola, Florida.
 On the same day, while promoting his single, "Bad for Me", Gates announced the album, its release date, and its cover art while also setting it for pre-sale.

 On June 11, 2022, without previewing the tracklist on his social media, the tracklist was unveiled via Apple Music, and Tidal.